naitro2010/SkyrimNet-GamePlugin/README.md

 - **Improve VR Support**: Fix the VR Keybind thing, and make VR a first class citizen.
 It already works quite well in VR aside from the hotkeys, for which there is a workaround.
 - **Image to Text**: Add a sophisticated ITT pipeline that introduces meaningful context for the LLM.
 - **Much, much more**

+## Credits
+- A special thanks to ArtFromTheMachine for letting us use his Piper models!